Sarah Silverman Shares Complicated Feelings About Her Brother Louis C.K.

 However, she seemed to have compassion for C.K. for admitting his wrongdoing.
 At one point, she even referred to him as her "brother."

-"I think that there are people who were caught and there were people who were not caught, but the important thing is that they are forever changed," she told the magazine.
+"I think that there are people who were caught and there were people who were not caught, but the important thing is that they are forever changed," she told the magazine when asked if she hoped C.K. would return to the spotlight.
 "And if that's the case, I don't see any reason why they can't continue being artists.
 Now, whether they're popular artists or not is up to the audience.
 I have compassion.
 There are people that just deny everything they're accused of and they continue to be the politicians or the filmmakers that they are.
 And there are people that come and say, I'm guilty of these things, and I'm wrong, and I want to be changed from this.
 And yet those are the ones that kind of are excommunicated forever.
 He's my brother, so it's hard.
 I may not have a very clear perspective on it, but I'm trying to."

 This isn't the first time Silverman has opened up C.K.
 She spoke about him shortly after news of the allegations broke in an opening monologue for I Love You, America—saying she needed to address the "elephant masturbating in the room."